godaddy/timings/README.md

 #### Option 3 - Docker pull

-The API is also available as a docker container at [https://hub.docker.com/r/mverkerk/timings/](https://hub.docker.com/r/mverkerk/timings/).
+The API is also available as a docker container!
 You can pull the image with the following command:

 ```shell
 $ docker pull mverkerk/timings